CounterpartyXCP/Documentation/Tutorials/User_Tutorials/broadcast.md

 ![](/_images/broadcast2.png)

-**Enter the text or data you want to publish.
-The fields for fee and value are only used when creating a betting feed, you can leave the default values if you only wish to publish information.**
+**Enter the text or data you want to publish on the BTC blockchain.
+Note: The fields for fee and value are only used when creating a betting feed, you can leave the default values if you only wish to publish information.**

 ![](/_images/broadcast3.png)